DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Conclusion and Future Work

 In conclusion, we present \modelName, a first-of-its-kind guide robot that fulfills user intents and familiarizes the user with their surroundings through interactive dialogue.
 We use CLIP to retrieve landmark destinations from commands and provide visual information through language.
 The user study shows promising communication, grounding, and navigation performance of \modelName.
 Our work suggests that visual-language grounding and dialogue can greatly improve human-robot interaction.

 To extend \modelName and address its limitations, we point out the following directions for future work.
 First, the current dialogue system is rule-based with fixed behaviors for each intent.
-Replacing hard-coded rules with adaptive learning-based policies should generalize to more complex user behaviors and more subtasks.
+Replacing hard-coded rules with adaptive learning-based policies, such as large language models, should generalize to more complex user behaviors and more subtasks.
 Second, the environment understanding modules provide limited information.
 Future informative descriptions should include object relationships in images, incorporate information from the map and other sensors, and inform users about the planned path and potential dangers.
-Finally, the physical interface of the platform should be redesigned to improve the user experience. \modelName demonstrates the feasibility of dialogue and visual-language grounding in assistive navigation that future research in dialogue management, computer vision, and robotics can explore further.
+Finally, the physical interface of the platform should be redesigned to improve ergonomics. \modelName demonstrates the feasibility of vision and language models in assistive navigation that future research in dialogue management, computer vision, and robotics can explore further.